Tejas320/Particulate_Matter_Prediction/README.md

 ## Data Preprocessing
 1. Since the dataset contains separate values of YEAR, MO, DY and HR, we need to first create a new column 'Date' which contain the values of columns 'YEAR', 'MO', 'DY', 'HR' and convert it into datetime format.
 2. Set 'Date' column as index for the dataset.
+3. Remove 'YEAR', 'MO', 'DY', 'HR' columns from the dataset to avoid redundancy.
-3. Remove the null values from the dataset.
+4. Remove the null values from the dataset.
-4. As our dataset contains hourly information of particulate matter data, we need to set frequency of our dataset as 'H'.
+5. As our dataset contains hourly information of particulate matter data, we need to set frequency of our dataset as 'H'.
+### Note: Detailed code has been provided in `PM_prediction.ipynb`

 ## Models Trained
 Since we need to predict PM2.5 and PM10 from external environmental factors, our model should be a multi-label regression model.
 The models have been trained for predicting both PM2.5 and PM10 values.
 The dataset has been trained upon a number of models:
 1. Linear Regression